 - name: The image to read. - subimage/miplevel: The subimage and MIP level to read (defaults to the first subimage of the file, highest-res MIP level). - imagecache: Optionally, a particular ImageCache to use.
-If nullptr, the default global/shared image cache will be used. - config: Optionally, a pointer to an ImageSpec whose metadata contains configuration hints that set options related to the opening and reading of the file.
+If nullptr, the default global/shared image cache will be used.
+If a custom ImageCache (not the global/shared one), it is important that the IC should not be destroyed while the ImageBuf is still alive. - config: Optionally, a pointer to an ImageSpec whose metadata contains configuration hints that set options related to the opening and reading of the file. - ioproxy: Optional pointer to an IOProxy to use when reading from the file.
+The caller retains ownership of the proxy.